renanvizza-prontmed/rum-events-format/README.md

 - New fields must not be set as required
 - Fields definition must not be updated, new fields must be created instead

-Breaking changes to the format must be reflected by a major version update in `_dd.format_version` property.
+Breaking changes to the format must be reflected by a major version update in `_oo.format_version` property.

 After editing any schema, you must re-generate the JS + TS definitions ([see below](#build-js-sources--ts-definitions)).